 Ozempic works alongside patients making changes to their lifestyles, diets, and exercise habits by causing an increase in insulin production.
 This medication also reduces the rate at which the stomach empties, allowing for nutrients to be released more slowly and thereby preventing spikes in blood sugar after consuming a meal.
 Additionally, this GLP-1 RA medication inhibits the liver from releasing an excessive amount of sugar into the bloodstream, further preventing difficulties with managing one’s blood glucose levels.

 Although a doctor will determine the correct dosage of Ozempic for your particular health situation, this medication is available in the following strengths:

 - 2 mg/1.5 mL (0.25 mg or 0.5 mg dose per injection)

 - 4 mg/3 mL (1 mg dose per injection)

 - 8 mg/3 mL (2 mg dose per injection)

 Each autoinjector pen contains multiple doses of Ozempic, and your doctor should advise you on proper use as well as when you should dispose of the pen and begin using a new pen.

 This medication is typically injected once per week.
 Patients should strive to inject this medication at the same time on the same day of each week.

-Often, doctors prescribe Ozempic at a lower dose for the first four weeks of use before determining if an increase of the dosage for treatment is advisable.
+Often, doctors prescribe Ozempic at a lower dose for the first four weeks of use before determining if an increase in the dosage for treatment is advisable.
 For most patients, the dosage is increased after the first month.
 This increase is determined by the patient’s usual blood sugar levels as well as any additional health concerns or conditions that may apply.